akoutsop1909/MSc_Thesis/README.md

 python3 main.py --inference random --height 192 --width 256 --model [path_to_model] --val_csv datasets/kitti_selection_banet.csv
 ```
 > [!TIP]
-> Steps i. and ii. are the same for all three models, so you don't need to execute them again if you've already done it once.
+> Steps i. and ii. are the same for all three models, so you do not need to execute them again if you have already done it once.

 * Evaluate IHU
   1. Open ```datasets_banet_csvs.ipynb``` from the ```scripts``` folder.